Nuthouse01/PMX-VMD-Scripting-Tools/README.md

     modify how # of unique bones/morphs is printed when parsing VMD create more overrideable function pointers MY_FILEPROMPT_FUNC, MY_SIMPLECHOICE_FUNC just the same as MY_PRINT_FUNC

+    4.01:
+    learned that VMD does not handle long bone/morphs, changed model-compatability to only use exact match checking moved "graphic_user_interface" up a level to make it more important